no·o·trop·ic. That may be a new word to some of you. Sooo what is it? Quite simply, nootropics are supplements for brain health.

 My personal review of Thesis nootropics

-Short answer: I’ve been loving Thesis since I started using it almost four weeks ago (and yeah, I know it’s almost time to restock).
+Short answer: I’ve been loving Thesis since I started using it almost a year ago.

 But before I can get into all the whys, I (quickly) want to preface my review with a little background reminder on the world of nootropics.
 I promise it ties into all this.